rdebnath1234/prisha_the_explorer/README.md

 ### Check the UI of the entire app

 Check the UI of all the app screens from a single place by setting up the 'initialRoute'  to AppNavigation in the AppRoutes.dart file.

+### Facebook authentication configuration

+Steps:
+- Follow the steps on https://pub.dev/packages/flutter_login_facebook for Facebook login and only update app_id and client_token in your project.
+- For Android:
+    - Update facebook_app_id and facebook_client_token in /android/app/src/main/res/values/strings.xml  file.
+- For iOS:
+    - Configure Info.plist (ios/Runner/Info.plist) file and update APP_ID and CLIENT_TOKEN.

+### Google authentication configuration

+Steps:
+- Follow the steps on https://pub.dev/packages/google_sign_in for Google sign-in.
+- For iOS:
+    - Download the GoogleService-Info.plist  file.
+Drag and drop the downloaded file into the Runner subfolder and update Info.plist  file.

 ### Application structure